Automated Tour Design in the Saturnian System

 \section{Path-finding problem: Grid-based Dynamic Programming}

-For each $[M,N,p,q]$ resonance family the encounter speed $V_{\infty,arr}$ is also a free variable.
+A ballistic transfer has one more degree of freedom besides $[M,N,p,q]$, in which we use the the encounter speed $V_{\infty,arr}$ in this paper to uniquely define the transfer. is also a free variable.
 An issue we now have is that $[M,N,p,q, V_{\infty,arr}]$ is no longer a set of discrete variables because $V_{\infty,arr}$ is continuous.
-To address this, we discretize the range of feasible $V_{\infty,arr}$ for each resonance family.
+To keep the search space tractable, we discretize the range of feasible $V_{\infty,arr}$ for each resonance family.
 This process provides a finite number of grids in the entire design space, which are then optimized by DP.
 We tune the grid size so that the solution remains accurate for the early-stage design, while reducing the computational cost compared to methods that maintain continuous parameters.